-A tummy tuck can get rid of flabby skin and firm up your abdomen, but there are risk factors to consider.
+A tummy tuck can get rid of excess skin and firm up your abdomen, but there are risk factors to consider.

-Tummy tuck surgery, also known as abdominoplasty, is cosmetic surgery that removes flabby skin to create a firmer abdomen.
+Tummy tuck surgery, also known as abdominoplasty, is cosmetic surgery that removes loose skin to create a firmer abdomen.

-“There are two types of patients interested in tummy tucks,” said Alex K. Wong, MD, associate professor of surgery in the Department of Surgery at the Keck School of Medicine of USC, who specializes in aesthetic surgery.
-“The first is someone who has lost a lot of weight – up to 200-250 pounds – either on their own with diet and exercise or with bariatric surgery.
+“There are two types of patients interested in tummy tucks,” says Alex K. Wong, MD, an associate professor of clinical surgery at the Keck School of Medicine of USC, who specializes in aesthetic surgery.
+“The first is someone who has lost a lot of weight — up to 200-250 pounds — either on their own with diet and exercise or with bariatric surgery.
 This leaves a big flap of skin that makes it hard to wear pants because it doesn’t fit anywhere.
-The flap can also get moist, causing fungal infections.
+The flap can also get moist, causing fungal infections.”

 “The second type is someone who wants a ‘mommy makeover.’
 After women are finished with their pregnancies, they want to tighten up their abdominal muscles and remove the extra skin.
 Some women even opt to have breast implants at the same time as getting a tummy tuck.
 For this procedure, we can remove extra abdominal tissue between the belly button and waistline — the tissue that is usually thrown away for a tummy tuck — and use it to form a new breast.”

 This open enrollment, make sure your plan includes Keck Medicine of USC.
 KeckMedicine.org/insurance